carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

 .. option:: -d, --disassemble

-  Display assembler mnemonics for the machine instructions.
-Disassembles all text sections found in the input file(s) by default.
+  Disassemble all text sections found in the input files.

 .. option:: -D, --disassemble-all

-  Display assembler mnemonics for the machine instructions.
-Disassembles all sections found in the input file(s) by default.
+  Disassemble all sections found in the input files.

 .. option:: --disassemble-functions=<symbol1[,symbol2,...]>